y-k-e-s/y-k-e-s/README.md

 :point_right: [MVCbookstore](https://github.com/y-k-e-s/MVCbookstore) is a little bit more advanced (due to use of Spring, Hibernate etc).

-Right now I'm focusing on functional programing in Java.
+Right now I'm focusing on functional programming in Java.

 Curently reading *Effective Java* by Joshua Bloch.